KUOM: Consolidation of KUOM and WMMR as Radio K

+FM signals

+KUOM programming is also available via low-power KUOM-FM St. Louis Park (106.5 FM), along with translators W264BR Falcon Heights (100.7 FM) and K283BG Minneapolis (104.5 FM).

-KUOM-FM, with 6 watts at 106.5 FM, began operating in 2002 and also carries Radio K's programming.
-At one point, this station was only licensed to broadcast during the time periods when its timeshare partner KDXL was off the air.
-KDXL, which began broadcasting in 1978, was owned by the St. Louis Park Public Schools district and operated by and from St. Louis Park High School, during the hours of 8:00 a.m. to 4:30 p.m. on "designated school days," so outside of the summer months KUOM-FM generally operated only at night and on weekends.
+KUOM-FM, with 6 watts at 106.5 FM, began operating in 2002 and is a simulcast of KUOM.
+At one point, this station was licensed to broadcast only during the time periods when its timeshare partner KDXL was off the air.
+KDXL, which began broadcasting in 1978, was owned by the St. Louis Park Public Schools district and operated by and from St. Louis Park High School during the hours of 8:00 a.m. to 4:30 p.m. on "designated school days," so outside of the summer months KUOM-FM generally operated only at night and on weekends.

 Setting up KUOM-FM took several years of negotiations with the FCC.
-In 2004, the transmitter was moved from the high school to a high rise residential building near Lake Bde Maka Ska in southwest Minneapolis near the St. Louis Park city limits.
+In 2004, the transmitter was moved from the high school to a high rise residential building near Bde Maka Ska in southwest Minneapolis near the St. Louis Park city limits.
 The new site offered greatly increased height, therefore expanding the signal's range.
 Even with the additional height, the station operates at such low power that it can be heard clearly only within two to three miles of the transmitter.
-While Minneapolis gets a fairly strong signal, this signal only provides fringe coverage in St. Paul at best (subject to occasional interference from a 197-watt translator of Christian contemporary outlet "The Refuge" in the southern suburb of Elko New Market), and cannot be heard at all in the Minneapolis-St. Paul suburbs except under rare circumstances or with a sensitive receiver.
-In 2018, KDXL turned in its license, allowing KUOM-FM to broadcast full time, ending the time share agreement between the two stations.
+While southwest Minneapolis gets a fairly strong signal, this signal provides fringe coverage in St. Paul at best (subject to occasional interference from a 197-watt translator of Christian contemporary outlet "The Refuge" in the southern suburb of Elko New Market), and cannot be heard at all in the Minneapolis-St. Paul suburbs (outside of St. Louis Park and Golden Valley) except under rare circumstances or with a sensitive receiver.
+In 2018, KDXL turned in its license, and KUOM-FM acquired the frequency outright for full time use.